-STEAMBOAT SPRINGS — Fifty-nine people in Routt County have now tested positive for COVID-19, according to county officials.
+STEAMBOAT SPRINGS — One hundred and thirty-nine people in Routt County have now tested positive for COVID-19, according to county officials.

 The county’s first case was confirmed March 20, affecting two out-of-state visitors who have since recovered and have been released from quarantine.